 Center of Top Medicine at the Beginning of the 20th Century

 At the beginning of the 20th Century Viennese Medicine belonged to the first class internationally.
-Clemens von Pirquet defined the concepts of "allergy" and "serum sickness," Ernst Peter Pick conducted significant experiments on the chemical specificity of immunological reactions, and the Vienna School of Dentistry (founded by Bernhard Gotlieb) reached its zenith in the 1920s.
+Clemens von Pirquet defined the concepts of "allergy" and "serum sickness," Ernst Peter Pick conducted significant experiments on the chemical specificity of immunological reactions, and the University Clinic of Dentistry (founded by Bernhard Gotlieb) reached its zenith in the 1920s.
 All four Nobel Prizes, which were granted to (former) Viennese physicians during the next decades [Robert Bárány (1914), Julius Wagner-Jauregg (1927), Karl Landsteiner (1930), and Otto Loewi (1936)], were the result of work undertaken at this time.
 The excellent tradition and research extended well into the First Republic.
 Under the auspices of the Medical Association of Vienna, which was founded in Vienna, well-received postgraduate courses for doctors worldwide were organized into the 1930s.

 The Greatest Turning Point: 13 March 1938